The Auckland metro works hard with more than 22 million commuter journeys, and six million tonnes of freight travelling on the network every year.

 We understand that the track closures and increase in journey times are frustrating for commuters and we apologise for this.
 We are working to minimise overall disruption for rail passengers and for those who live and work alongside the rail corridor.

-The Southern line between Newmarket and Penrose is temporarily closed for four weeks to allow our critical work to continue at pace.
+The Southern line between Homai and Pukekohe will temporarily close for four weeks from Monday 19 October to Sunday 15 November to allow for critical work to continue at pace.

 We acknowledge this will be causing disruption to rail passengers and we are grateful for the public’s patience as we carry out the urgent work.